 The museology graduate program takes two years to complete, consisting of six quarters of academic study and research.
 During the first year, students carry on average between 10 and 15 credits each quarter; during the second year, the number of credits may vary depending on research, practicum, and internship work.
 Students may enroll part time with permission from the program director

-The museology program also offers a graduate certificate in museum studies as an option for graduate students in other degree programs at the University.
-To qualify, students must take a specified minimum set of key courses in areas that emphasize either collection research and management, or museum administration and interpretation, to include hands-on work experience.
-Information and application materials for the certificate can be obtained from the museology program office.
+Museology also offers a graduate certificate in museum studies for graduate students in other UW degree programs.
+To qualify, students take a specified minimum set of key courses in areas that emphasize either collection research and management, or museum administration and interpretation, to include hands-on work experience.
+The certificate program is not currently accepting applications.